 [Section 3 amended by No. 31 of 1997 s.
 88; No. 28 of 2003 s.
 129(2).]

-4. Interpretation
+4. Terms used in this Act

 (1) In the construction of this Act except where the subject or context or the other provisions hereof require a different construction —

-“Annuitant” means the proprietor of an annuity or charge.
+“annuitant” means the proprietor of an annuity or charge;

-“Annuity” means a sum of money payable periodically and charged on land under the operation of this Act by an instrument hereunder.
+“annuity” means a sum of money payable periodically and charged on land under the operation of this Act by an instrument hereunder;

-“Approved form”, subject to section 81K, means a form approved by the Registrar of Titles.
+“approved form”, subject to section 81K, means a form approved by the Registrar of Titles;

-“Authorised land officer” has the meaning given by the Land Administration Act 1997.
+“authorised land officer” has the meaning given by the Land Administration Act 1997;

 “Authority” means the Western Australian Land Information Authority established by the Land Information Authority Act 2006 section 5;

-“Carbon covenant”, “carbon covenant form”, “carbon right” and “carbon right form” have the same respective meanings as they have in the Carbon Rights Act 2003.
+“carbon covenant”, “carbon covenant form”, “carbon right” and “carbon right form” have the same respective meanings as they have in the Carbon Rights Act 2003;

-“Certificate of Crown land title” means certificate of Crown land title within the meaning of the Land Administration Act 1997.
+“certificate of Crown land title” means certificate of Crown land title within the meaning of the Land Administration Act 1997;

-“Charge” means —
+“charge” means —

 (a) the instrument creating and charging an annuity; or

-(b) subject to section 15(10) of the Land Administration Act 1997, a charge referred to in section 15(9)(b) of that Act.
+(b) subject to section 15(10) of the Land Administration Act 1997, a charge referred to in section 15(9)(b) of that Act;

-“Crown land” has the same meaning as it has in the Land Administration Act 1997.
+“Crown land” has the same meaning as it has in the Land Administration Act 1997;

-“Crown land lease” means lease of Crown land registered under section 81Q.
+“Crown land lease” means lease of Crown land registered under section 81Q;

-“Crown Lease” means every lease or other holding of Crown lands under the Land Act 1898 2, or any regulation thereby repealed, granted for or extending over a period of 5 years or more.
+“Crown lease” means every lease or other holding of Crown lands under the Land Act 1898 2, or any regulation thereby repealed, granted for or extending over a period of 5 years or more;

-“Dealing”, in relation to Crown land, has the same meaning as it has in the Land Administration Act 1997.
+“dealing”, in relation to Crown land, has the same meaning as it has in the Land Administration Act 1997;

-“Digital title” means a certificate of title in a medium in which the data comprising the certificate is stored and retrieved by digital means.
+“digital title” means a certificate of title in a medium in which the data comprising the certificate is stored and retrieved by digital means;

-“Encumbrances” includes all prior estates interests rights claims and demands which can or may be had made or set up in to upon or in respect of the land, and a dealing that is registered under this Act.
+“encumbrances” includes all prior estates interests rights claims and demands which can or may be had made or set up in to upon or in respect of the land, and a dealing that is registered under this Act;

-“Endorsed” includes anything written, noted or marked, by means approved by the Registrar of Titles, upon or in any document.
+“endorsed” includes anything written, noted or marked, by means approved by the Registrar of Titles, upon or in any document;

 “Examiner of Titles” means a person who is an Examiner of Titles under section 8(1);

-“Grant” means the grant by Her Majesty of land in fee and also includes Crown leases.
+“grant” means the grant by Her Majesty of land in fee and also includes Crown leases;

-“Grantor” means the proprietor of land charged with the payment of an annuity.
+“grantor” means the proprietor of land charged with the payment of an annuity;

-“Graphic” includes —
+“graphic” includes —

 (a) a sketch plan in the possession of the Registrar;